 5 Ways SharePoint can Improve Document Management

-In a recent consultancy session, I was asked for 5 examples as to why SharePoint should be utilised as a DMS.
+In a recent SharePoint consultancy session, I was asked for 5 examples as to why SharePoint should be utilised as a DMS.
 Therefore, I felt I should share my answers with the Office 365 and SharePoint Community;

 One version of the truth

 A SharePoint Document Management System removes these types of issues, through the use of Version Control.
-All documents will exist as either Minor or Major Versions (dependant on your specific configuration) which means that all updates to a document are tracked, and all users will be linking to the same documentation at all times.
+All documents will exist as either Minor or Major Versions (dependant on your specific configuration).
+This means that all updates to a document are tracked, and all users will be linking to the same documentation at all times.
 This is also enhanced by the next way that SharePoint can improve Document Management;

 Easy to find documents

-Being able to locate documentation easily, ensures that users are aware of the single version of the truth, where it is stored and who has ownership – if modifications are required.
+Being able to locate documentation easily, ensures that users are aware of the single version of the truth, where it is and who has ownership – if modifications are required.

 Microsoft Teams and Yammer, are tools that are in place to improve communications.
-This allows users to converse about documentation, and be more open with one another, adding further functionality to your DMS system straight “out of the box”.
+This allows users to converse about documentation, and be more open with one another.
+Adding further functionality to your DMS system straight “out of the box”.

 Lots of minor automation can assist in ensuring the organisation remains efficient in its control of documents and services.